-Whether you're new to Science Fiction or have already worked in the genre, this workshop will inspire new, creative thoughts.
+Whether you're new to Science Fiction or have already worked in the genre, this workshop will inspire new thoughts and work.

 Why is SF Cinematic?

 In Science Fiction, the writer needs to create an entire world to support their basic "what if..?" proposition.
 For this reason, Science Fiction opens up stories.
 It also makes them more visual.
 Many of the clues about the "new world" will be things we see, not things we hear.

 I wrote a short blog piece which develops these ideas, using Spike Jonze's film HER (2013) as an example: you can read it here.

 Science Fiction can act as a "modifier", putting a fresh, interesting spin on tired genres and giving them a new lease of life.

 The workshop will be fun, challenging and collaborative.
 We will:

 Examine the ideas behind SF's diverse topics and suggest how these can be refreshed.